 The board designates the principal of the school to promptly approve or disapprove any student's absence of more than 10 days.
+In order to receive one Carnegie unit of credit, a high school student or students in the middle school taking courses for graduation credit must be in attendance at least 120 hours, per unit, regardless of the number of days missed.
 Denial of credit for high school students will uniformly occur at the 11th absence per yearly course (sixth absence per semester course).
 Credit for any course will be denied if a student does not meet attendance requirements.
-This means that any number of absences greater than 10 per 1-unit course (or 5 for a .5-unit course) will require the student to make up time to accrue the 120-hours (1-unit) or the 60-hours (.5-unit).
+This means that any number of absences greater than 10 per 1-unit course (or 5 for a .5-unit course) will require the student to make up time to accrue the 120-hours (1 -unit) or the 60-hours (.5-unit).